DevTeam/Pure.DI/README_BODY.md

 }
 ```

-The code above is a chain of hints to define a dependency graph used to generate a static class *__Composer__* with method *__Resolve__*, which creates a composition root *__Program__* below.
-In fact, there is no reason to run this code, because it does nothing, so it can be placed anywhere in the class (in methods,  in constructors, or in properties), and better where it will not run.
-Its purpose is only to check the syntax of dependencies and to help build a dependency graph at compile-time.
+The code above is just a chain of hints to define a dependency graph used to generate a static class *__Composer__* with method *__Resolve__*, which creates a composition root *__Program__* below.
+In fact, there is no reason to run this code, because it does nothing ant run-time, so it can be placed anywhere in the class (in methods,  in constructors, or in properties), and better where it will not be called.
+Its purpose is only to check the syntax of dependencies and to help in building a dependency graph at compile-time to generate static methods.
 In the example above, the name of the method ```Setup()``` was chosen arbitrarily, made private, and is not called anywhere.
 Only the name of the owner class matters, since it will be implicitly used to create a static partial class that will contain the logic for creating objects, in our case it is ```static partial class Composer```, although it can be defined explicitly.

 > Defining generic type arguments using particular marker types like ```TT``` in this sample is a distinguishing and outstanding feature.
 This allows binding complex generic types with nested generic types and with any type constraints.
 For instance ``` interface IService<T1, T2, T3> where T3: IDictionary<T1, T2[]> { }``` and its binding to the some implementation ```Bind<IService<TT1, TT2, IDictionary<TT1, TT2[]>>>().To<Service<TT1, TT2, IDictionary<TT1, TT2[]>>>()``` with all checks and code-generation at the compile time.
 It is clear that this example is exaggerated, it just demonstrates the ease of working with marker types like ```TT, TTEnumerable, TTSet``` and etc. for binding complex generic types.